-- All exhibition cattle entering California require individual official identification, an Interstate Livestock Entry Permit issued within 15 days prior to entry, and an Interstate Certificate of Veterinary Inspection (ICVI) with an inspection date within 30 days before movement into the state.
-Official identification must be listed on the ICIV. - 2.
+- 1. All exhibition cattle entering California require individual official identification, an Interstate Livestock Entry Permit issued within 15 days prior to entry, and an Interstate Certificate of Veterinary Inspection (ICVI) with an inspection date within 30 days before movement into the state.
+Official identification must be listed on the ICVI. - 2.
 Acceptable methods for official identification of cattle include: - a.
 Official USDA individual identification eartags: - i.
 National Uniform Eartagging System (NUES) eartags: - USDA metal brucellosis calfhood vaccination (orange) eartags for females - USDA metal "silver brite" eartags - ii.
 Animal Identification Number (AIN) eartag (15 digits long, must begin with 840, usually Radio Frequency Identification Devices [RFID]) - b.
-Breed registration tattoos with accompanying registration paperwork. - 3.
+Legible breed registration tattoos with accompanying registration paperwork. - 3.
 It is unlawful to remove official identification eartags.
 Requests to remove an official identification eartag must be submitted to CDFA, AHFSS in writing at least 72 hours prior to the need to remove the eartag.
 The request must include a photo of the eartag, the reason the eartag must be removed, and all other official eartags on the animal. - 4.
 Testing and/or vaccination requirements include the following: - a.
 All female dairy cattle four (4) months of age and over must bear evidence of official calfhood vaccination against brucellosis with a legible, official tattoo visible in the right ear. - b.
-All sexually intact dairy cattle six (6) months of age and over require a negative tuberculosis (TB) test within 60 days prior to entering California or must originate from a TB accredited free herd with documentation of the herd number and test date. - c.
-Cattle do not require a brucellosis test unless originating from a designated brucellosis surveillance area.

-d.
-All bulls 18 months of age and over, and non-virgin bulls less than 18 months of age, require a negative individual PCR trichomoniasis test performed within 60 days prior to entry, except bulls used solely for exhibition that were confined to the exhibition location, without access to mature female cattle and will return directly to the state of origin after exhibition.
-If testing is required, the sample must be run individually and cannot be pooled.
+All sexually intact dairy cattle six (6) months of age and over require a negative tuberculosis (TB) test within 60 days prior to entering California or must originate from a TB accredited free herd with documentation of the herd number and last test date on the ICVI. - c.
+Cattle do not require a brucellosis test unless originating from a designated brucellosis surveillance area. - d.
+All bulls 18 months of age and over, and non-virgin bulls less than 18 months of age, require a negative individual PCR trichomoniasis test performed within 60 days prior to entry, except bulls used solely for exhibition that are confined to the exhibition location, without access to mature female cattle and will return directly to the state of origin after exhibition.
+Pooled samples are not acceptable for testing.